Blue Streak (missile)

 The de Havilland Propellers Blue Streak was a British Intermediate-range ballistic missile (IRBM), and later the first stage of the Europa satellite launch vehicle.
 Blue Streak was cancelled without entering full production.

 The project was intended to maintain an independent British nuclear deterrent, replacing the V bomber fleet which would become obsolete by 1965.
 The operational requirement for the missile was issued in 1955 and the design was complete by 1957.
 During development, it became clear that the missile system was too expensive and too vulnerable to a surprise attack.
 The missile project was cancelled in 1960, with US-led Skybolt the preferred replacement.

-Partly to avoid political embarrassment from the cancellation, the UK government proposed that the rocket be used as the first stage of a civilian satellite launcher called Black Prince.
-As the cost was thought to be too great for the UK alone, international collaboration was sought.
-This led to the formation of the European Launcher Development Organisation (ELDO), with Blue Streak used as the first stage of a carrier rocket named Europa.
+After Blue Streak's cancellation as a weapon system, the Macmillan government considered using the redundant rocket system for space launch purposes.
+Studies had examined the feasibility of using Blue Streak as the first stage of a British satellite launch vehicle, usually with a derivative of Black Knight as the second stage, but this option was considered impractical and too expensive.
+Millard writes that, by offering Blue Streak and associated British infrastructure and expertise for a European launcher programme, Harold Macmillan recovered some of the political ground lost after the missile's cancellation and demonstrated Britain's credentials as a prospective member of the European Common Market.
+This led to the creation of the European Launcher Development Organisation (ELDO), whose Europa launcher used Blue Streak as its first stage.

-Europa was tested at Woomera Test Range, Australia and later at Kourou in French Guiana.
-Following launch failures, the ELDO project was cancelled in 1972 and Blue Streak with it.
+Europa was tested at the Woomera Test Range in Australia and later at Kourou in French Guiana.
+After repeated launch failures, the programme was wound down: the European Space Conference agreed in December 1972 to back the French L3S project, which became Ariane, and to cancel Europa 3, and the ELDO Council decided in April 1973 to close the Europa 2 programme.